sandravrdoljak/dfir-compendium.github.io/content/contact.md

 **Email:** vrdoljak.sandra@hotmail.com

 Whether you’re seeking advice, have suggestions for the compendium, or just want to share your thoughts, don’t hesitate to drop me a line.
 Your insights and feedback are invaluable.
+You can also provide feedback by using "Giscus".